 A strobe light is a flash that triggers every time a photo take.
 This makes it somewhat difficult to determine the initial result, which will require several experiments to achieve the desired effect.
 Strobes are generally much taller and brighter and need to charge before the next shot.

-The choice between continuous light and flashlight is only a personal decision.
+The choice between continuous light and a flashlight is only a personal decision.
 Continuous lighting gives you more control and consistency, but flash gives you a little more impact.

 2. Central lighting

 The main indicator is the reflector, which usually has the maximum intensity.
-The use of window as the main luminaire, but the window can produce different results depending on the day and the weather.
+The use of a window as the main luminaire, but the window can produce different results depending on the day and the weather.

 Therefore, it recommends using artificial light with a diffuser to illuminate the material when natural light is insufficient or inaccessible.
 The main light helps shape your design and place anywhere depending on the desired effect.

 Solid lights usually place on the other side of the key lamp to fill in the shadow created by the key lamp.
 Full light should be harmless (soft) and without creating a shadow of its own; helps to create smooth and even tones in images.
 Solid light does not have to be light.
 It can be something that can fill in dark spaces, like a spotlight or a blank wall.